GroceryOptimizer/store/README.md

 1. **User Client (UI)**: The frontend interface where users input their shopping list.
 2. **API Layer**: Handles REST API requests from the client and communicates with the Hub Service.
-3. **Hub Service**: Aggregates stock information and optimizes the shopping route.
+3. **Client Service**: Aggregates stock information and optimizes the shopping route.
 4. **Store Services (Store 1, Store 2, Store 3, etc.)**: Provides stock status and pricing via gRPC.

 ---